f5njustus/F5_bot_defense_for_AWS_CloudFront/lab1.rst

 Task 5: Define Web Client JavaScript Settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 1. Add the **Web Client JavaScript Path**.

-You should select paths to HTML pages that end users are likely to visit before they browse to any protected endpoint. **Web Client JavaScript Settings** is relevant only if you have web protected endpoints.
+Important Note:**Web Client JavaScript Settings** is relevant only if you have web protected endpoints.
+If you are only protecting mobile app endpoints, do not enter insertion or exlusion paths.
+Skip to Mobile SDK settings.

 |lab1_updated18|

-2. For the **Web Client JavaScript Insertion Settings** field, select to Specify the JS Insertion Rules or to Manually insert the JS tags (Advanced Fields needs to be turned on to view this option.
-Follow instruction in Advanced Features Settings).
+2. For the **Web Client JavaScript Insertion Settings** field, select to Specify the JS Insertion Rules or to Manually insert the JS tags (Advanced Fields needs to be turned on to view Manual Insert option).
 3. **JS Location** - Choose the location where to insert the JS in the code:
   * Just After <head> tag.
   * Just After </title> tag.
   * Right Before <script> tag.
 4. Use **JS Insertion Settings** to choose which pages to insert the JavaScript into.
 Click **Configure**.
 5. Click **Add Item** to define your **JavaScript Insertion** paths.

+Note:You should select paths to HTML pages that end users are likely to visit before they browse to any protected endpoint.

 |lab1-019|
 |lab1-020|